magicctf/webpage-source/magicctf/content.md

 This adds two creatures, (big) parasites and small ones.
 They are pretty similar, however, a big parasite will kill you instantly.
 Small parasites on the other hand will __infect__ you, which means they lay eggs inside you, and after some time, you'll die and new small parasites will spawn.
-Therefore, keep a look at the n00bs in your team, to make sure they don't carry the plague to your base !
+Therefore, keep a look at the noobs in your team, to make sure they don't carry the plague to your base !
 Both are spawned using magic staves, which you can obtain by upgrading the appropriate skills in the skill selection dialog.
 When using such a stave, you'll create a __Hell Portal__, which can't be destroyed and will spawn certain parasites one by one, after time.
 Parasites don't belong to any team, so it would be a bad idea to open such a portal next to your base.